Dewskerz/uqwxd-react_labs/README.md

 # uqwxd-react_labs
-Coursera Lab - React TODO List
-Creates a simple TODO list using React.
-Done through the Coursera Course 'Front-End Web Development with React'
+Two simple Labs completed as part of a 'Front-End Web Development with React' course through Coursera.

-Utizes:
-  Components
-  States
-  Local Storage
-Context was follow-along.
+todo_list
+  creates a simple todo list that utilizes one component, state, and local storage.
   I added one extra feature: invalid input, which was, by default, an alert.

-react-redux master uses Redux in React to build an increment counter application that allows you to increase the counter each time the increase counter button is clicked.
+react-redux-master
+  creates two components, the button and output div utilizes Redux to manage the state of each the user clicks the button, the incrementer increments